thomhurst/Treaty/README.md

 # Treaty

-A modern, lightweight, code-first contract testing framework for .NET.
+A modern, lightweight contract testing framework for .NET that uses OpenAPI specifications as the source of truth.
 Treaty helps ensure your APIs stay in sync with their contracts by validating producers and enabling consumers to build against reliable mocks.

 ## Features

-- **OpenAPI Integration** - Use your existing OpenAPI/Swagger specs as the source of truth
+- **OpenAPI First** - Your OpenAPI/Swagger specs are the single source of truth
-- **Code-First Contracts** - Define contracts in C# with a fluent, type-safe API
 - **Provider Verification** - Verify your API implementation matches the contract
 - **Consumer Mocking** - Generate spec-compliant mock servers for parallel development
 - **Request Validation** - Catch client errors before they hit the server